WilloIzCitron/ArchiveDustry-Java/README.md

 - Android: `gradlew jarAndroid`
 - PC: `gradlew jar`

-for Build Deployment(desktop and android) you can do `gradlew deploy`
+for Build Deployment(desktop and android) you can do `gradlew build`

 ## Bleeding Edges(Snapshot)
 Every BE(Snapshot) builds was generated via Actions, you can check on Actions section and select the specific workflow,